Working with youth today means a brighter future for everyone.

 - Special Event Volunteer

 Adult volunteers interested in working directly with children should contact the Senior Director of Clubhouse and Individual Services, to discuss your interest and availability.
 Please complete the volunteer application.
-You can reach the Clubhouse Individual Services Director at 603-883-0523 x241 or by email.
+You can reach the Senior Director of Program Operations at 603-883-0523 x228 or by email.

 Youth volunteers (Ages 16-18)

-Interested in volunteering for special events or projects or to provide other Club support should contact the Senior Director of Special Projects & Strategic Initiatives at 603-883-0523 x228 or by email to discuss your organization’s interest, group size, and availability.
+Interested in volunteering for special events or projects or to provide other Club support should contact the Senior Director of Program Operations at 603-883-0523 x228 or by email to discuss your organization’s interest, group size, and availability.